SC-Networks/evalanche-soap-api-connector/docs/profile.md

 ##### PROFILE

-Add a specific score value to a profiles activity scoring
+Add a specific score value to a profile's activity scoring

 ```